artem78/AutoScreenshot/docs/README.md

 * High DPI support
 * Can execute custom command after screenshot was taken
 * Clearing old screenshots
+* Play sound when screenshot taken
+* Works on Winows and Linux
 * Absolutely free and open source

 ## Screenshots